zhedlund/miniRT/README.md

 # miniRT
-`miniRT` is a simple ray tracer written in C that generates 3D images based on a scene description file.
+`miniRT` is a ray tracer written in C that generates 3D images based on a scene description file.
 Built as a team project, it showcases essential ray tracing concepts such as lighting, shadows, and geometric transformations.

 ---